karakum-team/karakum/docs/blogposts/Representation.md

 }
 ```

-It is representation if this piece of code in original typings for `js-file-download`:
+It is the representation of this code block in original typings for `js-file-download`:

 ```typescript
 declare module 'js-file-download' {